 Winterhalter: The cave is amazing; when you’re on stage and you see all these people in a cave, it’s very strange actually.

-Neige: And it actually fits with the theme of the album, because it’s actually about the abyss, and the ocean, and the death of the ocean, and it was almost like being inside a cave in the ocean.
+Neige: And it actually fits with the theme of the album, because it’s actually about the abyss, and the ocean, and the depths of the ocean, and it was almost like being inside a cave in the ocean.
 It was cool.
 On the new record, the drums were recorded in a big mansion; we’re rehearsing there in the attic, and it’s huge—it’s like three hundred square meters, and we used natural reverb because it has a very deep sound.

 How are you going to get that big sound when you play those songs live?